ayansasmal/ooh-shopping-centre/README.md

 This is a Node.js Application providing APIs to manage Shopping Centre and Assets.
 This app uses in-memory MongoDB to store data.

+Each request is assigned an unique messageId for easy tracking of the transactions

+Each request is validated for having appropriate roles and authorizations.

 ## Roles for accessing app

 ### Role for Admin